kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The application is further responsible for determining how to prioritize/drop objects or introduce gaps.

 This was always meant to be a compromise, allowing for experimentation without nailing any of the protocol down.
-However, we've managed to define so many optional properties that there is nothing concrete to build upon.
+The problem is that the stream mapping changes the properties of the object model, giving the same name to wildly different "objects".
-The stream mapping conflicts with the object model, which only serves to give the same name to wildly different "objects".
+There's further properties that depend on the application, expanding the permutations even further.
-Every statement has to be prefixed with: "when using a stream per X".
+We've managed to define so many dynamic properties that there is little concrete to build upon or reason about.

-The object model should have clearly defined properties.
+The transport needs to have clearly defined properties.
-A developer should be able to understand the properties of a "group" without caveats or undefined behavior.
+A developer should be able to understand the properties of an "object" without caveats or undefined behavior, and it should not change based on the application.

 ### Non-Reference Frames
 While not explicitly stated, the complexity in MoqTransport stems almost entirely from a single use-case: the ability to drop individual non-reference frames.